himanshu2454/Kunteksto/docs_source/source/start.rst

 Adding Semantics
 ----------------

 Editing the fields in this database will improve the semantics in your model that describes the data.
 This allows your data consumers to make better decisions about what the data means.
-Kunteksto produces an executable model that can be used in various validation and knowledge discovery scenarios for your data.
+Kunteksto produces an executable model that can be used in various validation and knowledge discovery scenarios.

 In the **model** table you should change the fields as you wish to match your organization.
 The field *definition_url* is where we point to the overarching definition about this datamodel.
 This URL will be used as the *object* portion of a RDF triple where the *subject* is the unique datamodel ID (dm-{uuid}) and the *predicate* is **rdfs:isDefinedBy**.
 We see in our *Demo_info.pdf* file that it is declared to be found at https://www.datainsights.tech/Demo_info.pdf so this is our URL for this field.